 About the Project

-A PhD student on this project will employ mathematical models and/or experiments and data collection to explore the effects of multiple environmental stressors on ecological communities.
-We have experience working with predators, competitors, productivity, heavy metals and temperature in aquatic and terrestrial systems.
+A PhD student on this project will employ mathematical modelling, computational methods, statistical modelling and database sources of long term data to explore the effects of multiple environmental stressors on ecological communities.
 Students can focus on ecology, conservation or evolutionary biology.
-We welcome candidates for projects focused on modelling, experiments or a combination of the two.

 Science Graduate School